lowndes96/tech501-sparta-app-cicd/README.md

 - used to test our jenkins cicd pipeline that we are creating -line to test push
 -test dev branch push
-- test of merge pipe!!!
+- test of merge pipe
 ## About the app
 - "app" folder stores Sparta app
 - uses Node JS v20